 Summer 2017

-Software Engineering Intern, People+AI Research (PAIR) Team -
+Software Engineering Intern, People+AI Research (PAIR) Team, Google Brain -

 Facebook, Menlo Park, CA